amengal/Churn-Prediction-using-DL/README.md

 # Churn-Prediction-using-DL
-THis project implements the universal deep learning workflow to prediction customer churn on the Telco Churn dataset
+This project implements the universal deep learning workflow to prediction customer churn on the Telco Churn dataset